Net force

 The net force formula is used to calculate the overall force acting on an object in different situations.
 When the object is at rest, the net force (Fnet) is simply the sum of the normal force (FN) and the force of gravity (Fg), represented by the equation Fnet = FN + Fg.

 In situations where the object is in motion, the net force formula becomes more comprehensive, taking into account additional forces.
-It includes the applied force (Fa) and the frictional force (Ff), along with the normal force (FN) and the force of gravity (Fg).
-The formula in this case is expressed as Fnet = Fa + Ff + FN + Fg.
+It includes the applied force (FA) and the frictional force (Ff), along with the normal force (FN) and the force of gravity (Fg).
+The formula in this case is expressed as Fnet = FA + Ff + FN + Fg.

 When an object experiences multiple forces (F1, F2, F3, …, Fn), the net force formula expands accordingly.
 In this scenario, the net force (Fnet) is determined by summing up all the individual forces acting on the object, leading to the formula Fnet = F1 + F2 + F3 + … + Fn.